nercms-mmap/RankAggregation-Lib/README.md

 <a id="Dowdall">[[4]](https://journals.sagepub.com/doi/abs/10.1177/0192512102023004002) Reilly, Benjamin.
 "Social choice in the south seas: Electoral innovation and the borda count in the pacific island countries."
 International Political Science Review 23.4 (2002): 355-372.</a>

-<a id="Median">[[5]](https://dl.acm.org/doi/abs/10.1145/872757.872795) Fagin, Ronald, Ravi Kumar, and Dandapani Sivakumar.
-"Efficient similarity search and classification via rank aggregation."
-Proceedings of the 2003 ACM SIGMOD international conference on Management of data.
-2003.</a>
+<a id="Median">[[5]](https://dl.acm.org/doi/abs/10.1145/872757.872795) Fagin, R., Kumar, R., & Sivakumar, D. (2003, June).
+Efficient similarity search and classification via rank aggregation.
+In Proceedings of the 2003 ACM SIGMOD international conference on Management of data (pp. 301-312).</a>

-<a id="RRF">[[6]](https://dl.acm.org/doi/abs/10.1145/1571941.1572114) Cormack, Gordon V., Charles LA Clarke, and Stefan Buettcher.
-"Reciprocal rank fusion outperforms condorcet and individual rank learning methods."
-Proceedings of the 32nd international ACM SIGIR conference on Research and development in information retrieval.
-2009.</a>
+<a id="RRF">[[6]](https://dl.acm.org/doi/abs/10.1145/1571941.1572114) Cormack, G. V., Clarke, C. L., & Buettcher, S. (2009, July).
+Reciprocal rank fusion outperforms condorcet and individual rank learning methods.
+In Proceedings of the 32nd international ACM SIGIR conference on Research and development in information retrieval (pp. 758-759).</a>

 <a id="iRANK">[[7]](https://asistdl.onlinelibrary.wiley.com/doi/abs/10.1002/asi.21296) Wei, Furu, Wenjie Li, and Shixia Liu. "iRANK: A rank‐learn‐combine framework for unsupervised ensemble ranking."
 Journal of the American Society for Information Science and Technology 61.6 (2010): 1232-1243.</a>